 Available in 2015

 |Objectives||On successful completion of this course, you will be able to: |

-1. Recognise and restate the principal features of the Australian legal system including selected laws relating to business which form part of that system
+1. Recognise and be able to restate the principal features of the Australian legal system including selected laws relating to business which form part of that system

 2. Identify and recount the sources of law in Australia.

 3. Comprehend and apply the main principles of the law of contract to resolve problem situations arising in business environments.

 4. Exhibit an integrative understanding of the law of torts, particularly the law of negligence as it relates to professional responsibility and the duty of care.